 Uses of Dimethyl sulfoxide – C2H6OS

-- Used as reactant for chemical synthesis Antifreeze Hydraulic fluid, Paint remover, Medicinal Anti-inflammatory agent.
+- Used as a reactant for chemical synthesis Antifreeze Hydraulic fluid, Paint remover, Medicinal Anti-inflammatory agent.

-- It was reported that DMSO penetrate through the skin and produce analgesia, decrease pain, and promote tissue healing.
+- It was reported that DMSO penetrates through the skin and produces analgesia, decreases pain, and promotes tissue healing.